Back to Blog

 • Adjusted annual hours: 1,856 + 96 = 1,952 hours/year

-According to the UK Working Time Regulations 1998, the maximum average workweek is 48 hours.
-This means that over a year, the maximum possible work hours could be 2,496, excluding holidays and leave.
+Under the Working Time Regulations 1998, the maximum average workweek is 48 hours.
+Over a year, the maximum could be 2,496 hours, excluding holidays and leave.

-If your standard workweek is 37.5 hours, multiplying this by 52 weeks results in 1,950 hours annually.
-Be sure to adjust for any holidays or leave to find your true total.
+If your standard workweek is 37.5 hours, then 37.5 × 52 = 1,950 hours annually.
+Adjust for holidays and leave to find your true total.

 • USA: ~1,800 hours/year